 They love the Romney plan.

-We have the inside the Beltway Intelligentsia taking nitpick shots at these guys.
+They like and, like I pointed out yesterday, we have the inside the Beltway intelligentsia taking nitpick shots at these guys.

 The disaster that we all face is in the White House.

-It's nonsensical because these people are putting forward some compelling substantive ideas to seriously deal with the problems that we've got.
+It's just it's it's, it's nonsensical, because these people are putting forward some compelling, substantive ideas to seriously deal with the problems that we've got.

 And when you get down to the end of this process, the odds are that whoever emerges as a nominee from our side is going to be overwhelmingly supported.